Why Am I Anxious?

 - Self doubt – Sometimes it is not the fear itself that is the challenge but the way we can see ourselves coping with difficult scenarios.
 Those with a stronger sense of their coping ability will not feel as anxious because of their confidence in being able to deal with it.

-The Anxiety and Massage Therapy Programme will help support your own unique background and personality, to identify clearer understanding into the brain’s response to anxiety and help to change habits, unhelpful thinking and the response to uncomfortable emotions.
+The Anxiety Therapy Programme will help support your own unique background and personality, to identify clearer understanding into the brain’s response to anxiety and help to change habits, unhelpful thinking and the response to uncomfortable emotions.

 If you’d like to find out about more of any of our therapies and how they can benefit you, please send us a message, email or phone us.